 I’m here to tell you that those days are well and truly over.

-I carefully didn’t say “telling your customers,” because back in the old days marketing would stop when someone became a customer.
+I carefully didn’t say “telling your customers,” because back in the old days marketing would stop when someone became a happy customer.
 Well, that’s gone out of fashion for three very good reasons:

 - In the modern, hyperconnected world, your target audience will trust their peers more than they trust you.
 So turning customers into advocates has become a key goal for marketing teams everywhere.
-As Scott Cook has said, “A brand is no longer what we tell the consumer it is — it is what consumers tell each other it is.”
+As Scott Cook has said, “A brand is no longer what we tell the consumer it is — it’s what consumers tell each other it is.”

 The move to subscription or other recurring revenue models is a seismic trend for marketing.
 I say “seismic” because that moment when marketing can pack up and go home, their job well done, just disappeared.
 There’s no single moment of sale anymore.